-This page is meant for people trying to get into Dark Souls speedrunning.
+This page is meant for people trying to get into speedrunning Dark Souls Prepare to Die Edition (PTDE).

 In the following sections, you will find important concepts and information that you may find useful for starting out with Dark Souls speedrunning.